jan-cieslik/cancer_informatics/docs/Theory/ngs_processing.md

 Our example data is purely for illustration purposes and mimics Illumina short read sequencing data from the MiSeq platform.

 ## File Formats

+We describe the file formats you will encounter in detail, as many beginners have never encountered them and some more experienced users have never opened a raw file.
+You don't need to understand the specifications in full, you just need to get a general understanding which information is stored.

 ### FASTQ: Raw Sequencing Reads
 FASTQ files encode (nucleotide) sequences coupled with quality values.
-This is typically the starting point of in silico analysis in NGS (although some sequencers create files in a proprietary data format which must be converted into FASTQ beforehand).
+This is typically the starting point of an in silico analysis in NGS (although some sequencers create files in a proprietary data format which must be converted into FASTQ beforehand).
 Each sequenced DNA molecule (also called a "read") is written separately into the file and spreads over four lines.
 1. Line: Encodes the sequence identifier, which stores information about the type of machine used, the ID of the run and information about the location of the read (inside the flow cell).
 2. Line: The raw (nucleotide) sequence